ddrsmile/CarND-Advanced-Lane-Lines/README.md

 After `transform matrix M` was obtained, `warpPerspective` is used to transform the image into bird's-eye view.
 And the follows are the example that how perspective transform changes the images.

 And in the final step, we have to inverse the transformation for bird's-eye view into its original view.
 The approach is quite simple that set the `dst` as the **new** `src` and the `src` as the new `dst`.
 Input new `src` and new `dst` to `getPerspectiveTransform` again.
-Then we can get a **new** `transform matrix M` as the `inverse transform matrix inv-M`.
+Then we can get a **new** `transform matrix M` as the `inversed transform matrix inv-M`.
 The results of inversed transform would be shown in very end of this report.

 ![perspective_transform_results](output_images/perspective_transform_results.png)